 Horse safety should be part of any inspection and must be high on any list.
-Horse partition strength is important as are edges on cappings and any metalwork.
-Ramp condition, angle and fastening mechanism should be checked and take special care looking at the hinges, it’s where most horseboxes have major problems later in life and these are expensive to fix.
-If you buy a horsebox that is used test the weight of the ramp and if you can close it, often used horseboxes will need new springs to make them easy to close.
-New springs are a fairly easy fix and sometimes just altering poorly set up hinge points is all that is needed.
+Horse partition strength is important, as are edges on cappings and any metalwork.
+Ramp condition, angle and fastening mechanism should be checked and take special care looking at the hinges, it’s where most horseboxes have problems as they do age and these are expensive to fix.
+You should test the weight of the ramp and see if you can close it.
+Often used horseboxes will need new ramp springs or gas struts to make them easy to close.

 Living areas can vary greatly from horsebox to horsebox, but the main items to check are the water system, 12/24 volt and 230 volt systems and all gas appliances.
 A current Gas Safe certificate should be included and this should be renewed yearly.
-As a side note a carbon monoxide and smoke detector should be fitted for safety to any living area.
+As a side note, for your own peace of mind a carbon monoxide and smoke detector should be fitted.

-It is also worth considering the pros and cons of buying from a dealer or buying privately.
-Buying privately may be the cheapest option but is almost always sold as seen, whereas buying from a dealer often has some warranty and will come under the Sales of Goods Act 1979.
+It is worth considering the pros and cons of buying from a dealer or buying privately.
+Buying privately may be the cheapest option, but it is almost always sold as seen, whereas buying from a dealer often has some warranty and will come under the Sales of Goods Act 1979.

 Before you even view a horsebox, research the manufacturer carefully.
 Ask on the horse forums and look at Google reviews.
 The more you learn beforehand the better equipped you will be to make a safe purchase.